Orca types and populations: North Indian Ocean

 Over 50 individual whales have been cataloged in the northern Indian Ocean, including two individuals that were sighted in the Persian Gulf in 2008 and off Sri Lanka in 2015.

 Southern waters

-A small population of orcas seasonally visits the northern point of the Valdes Peninsula on the east coast of Argentina and hunt for sea lions and elephant seals on the shore, temporary stranding themselves.
+A small population of orcas seasonally visits the northern point of the Valdes Peninsula on the east coast of Argentina and hunt for sea lions and elephant seals on the shore, temporarily stranding themselves.
+Similar behaviors occur among orcas off the Crozet Islands, which breach to grab elephant seals.
+These orcas also prey on Patagonian toothfish.
+65 individuals have been documented in this area.
 Off South Africa, a distinctive "flat-tooth" morphotype exists and preys on sharks.
 A pair of male orcas, Port and Starboard, have become well known for hunting great whites and other sharks off the South African coast.

 Orcas occur throughout the waters of Australia, New Zealand and Papua New Guinea.
 They are sighted year round in New Zealand waters, while off Australia, they are seasonally concentrated off the northwest, in the inshore waters of Ningaloo Reef, and the southwest, at the Bremer region.
-Genetic evidence shows that the orcas of New Zealand, and northwest and southwest Australia form three distinct populations.
+Genetic evidence shows that the orcas of New Zealand and northwest and southwest Australia form three distinct populations.
 New Zealand orcas mainly prey on sharks and rays.